Konigtitan/TECNOsense-tracker/README.md

 streamlit run dashboard.py
 ```

 You can now interact with the dashboard.
-Click the "Refresh Now" button to see the latest data from the live simulator.
+Click the "Refresh Now" button to see the latest data from live simulator.

 ---